Eritreans stuck in Switzerland lose faith in a better future

 "I am stuck, I don't know what to do.
 It's very stressful," he tells swissinfo.ch.

 To get out of this situation, some have tried to apply for asylum in another country.
 Yonas went as far as Germany, but was sent back to Switzerland because of the Dublin agreement.
-He has also been there for four years and dreams of becoming a mechanic, gardener or even a lawyer.
+He has also been in Switzerland for four years and dreams of becoming a mechanic, gardener or even a lawyer.
 "When I left home, I thought my problems were over, but in fact they followed me here," Yonas says.

 All these young Eritreans speak French, but can no longer find the words when they talk about their life in Switzerland and their future prospects.
 "I feel bad, I have problems sleeping and concentrating," says Robel, who has been in Geneva for two years.
 "Here I thought I would find happiness, freedom, and I found nothing."